sandip-kumar-roy/a-ECG-diagnostic-System-software/README.md

 # a-ECG-diagnostic-System-software (Heart Disease Prediction System)
 Manual Analysis of ECG signals is laborious and prone to error , even for specialist with manyy hours of xperience.

+# STEPS TO RUN THIS PROJECT ON YOUR LOCAL MACHINE
+    1) create and activate virtual environment python -m venv virtual_env

+         source virtual_env/bin/activate
+    1) Then create a new directory and clone this project files their

+        mkdir directory_name

+        cd directory_name

+        git clone

 # HOME PAGE
    front page of our website
 ![image](https://user-images.githubusercontent.com/101457128/211147145-0c9ea027-bad2-484f-9af0-59d28ad3bb53.png)